umarhassan-mitodl/14.04-fall-2020/content/pages/syllabus.md

 I will assign five problem sets.
 Problem sets typically include a set of pure theory questions and a set of application questions, often based on readings.
 Late problem sets will not be accepted.
 No exceptions.

-After the problem set has been graded and handed back, we are happy to go over solutions with you if they are still unclear. {{% resource_link "f02e5d1f-b67c-4c2b-bc33-67ee6b503bce" "Visit the Assignments section" %}} for more information.
+After the problem set has been graded and handed back, we are happy to go over solutions with you if they are still unclear.
+[Visit the Assignments section](https://ocw.mit.edu/courses/14-04-intermediate-microeconomic-theory-fall-2020/pages/assignments/) for more information.

 #### Three Exams (60%)

 There will be two exams of 80 minutes in length.
 There will also be a final exam during the finals period.
 You will have 120 minutes to complete the final.

 Performance on exams is highly correlated with performance on problem sets.
 If you miss an exam for an excused reason, I will offer a written makeup or an oral exam on a whiteboard online.
 Students typically find oral exams painful.
-But, I will not write a new exam for only a few students—so, an oral exam is likely. {{% resource_link "91d24e90-ab41-4446-b1e9-f87e1ee580ad" "Visit the exams section" %}} for more information.
+But, I will not write a new exam for only a few students—so, an oral exam is likely.
+[Visit the exams section](https://ocw.mit.edu/courses/14-04-intermediate-microeconomic-theory-fall-2020/pages/exams/) for more information.

 #### Class Participation (10%)